unisse-courses/s15-mp6/README.md

 # How to Run
 * Online: access the website at: http://shareventory.herokuapp.com/
-* Locally: type "heroku local web" on cmd at the project folder
+* Locally: type "heroku local web" on cmd at the project folder and access the site at localhost:3000

 ## Team Members: